fireboy1919/viaduct/docs/content/docs/developers/devserve/_index.md

    - Regenerates GRT classes if schema files changed
    - Recompiles Kotlin code if source files changed
    - Restarts the devserve server with fresh code
-3. Your GraphQL clients automatically reconnect to the new server instance
+3. The browser automatically reconnects to the new server instance

 This provides a fast development loop where you can edit schema and code files and see changes reflected immediately.